vrusalovskaya/finance-tracker/README.md

 # 💰 Finance Tracker API

 A backend REST API for personal finance tracking built with **Java 21** and **Spring Boot**.

-The application allows users to manage income and expense categories, record transactions, generate financial reports, and **export data in PDF and CSV formats**.
+The application allows users to manage income and expense categories, record financial transactions, generate reports, and export data in **PDF** and **CSV** formats.
+The project is designed with clean architecture, security best practices, Dockerized infrastructure, and reliable integration testing.

 ---